Halving revenue or saving on fines? FCA clamps down on PFOF for brokers

 All brokers should now be considering their arrangements in light of the FCA’s paper.
 In many cases, you’ll need to review each desk and trader’s broking practices individually, and determine how they fit into the FCA’s schema – if they fit at all!
 To stay on the right side of the new guidance, desks should be issued clear broking procedures, detailing how standard transactions are processed.
 Regular compliance monitoring should be put in place, to make sure that agreed practices are being accurately followed.

-Helping wholesale brokers respond to the FCA Dear CEO letter
+Responding to the FCA’s Dear CEO letter to wholesale brokers

 Bovill is working with the broker community to respond to the FCA’s Dear CEO letter in a number of areas.
 We can provide a comprehensive healthcheck against all of the issues raised by the letter, and also regularly help firms to develop their regulatory compliance frameworks.